rb92673/racecar/README.md

 ESPLORAreceive_1.ino
   This sketch recieves the fuel level via LORA and displays on a small OLED screen.
 It is for a LILYGO TTGO LoRa32 V2.1_1.6

+FeatherCAN_Microsq_Emulator.ino
+  This sketch emulates a Microsquirt can bus messages.

+MCP2515_CAN_Receiver_3.ino and MCP2515_CAN_Receiver_4.ino
+  Read microsquirt can bus and do stuff with OLED screen and Neopixels.
+Gas gauge, neopixel shift lights.